aquang9124/express-json-api/README.md

 # API

 This is a Restful Node/Express API that I made so I could quickly add a backend to my apps.
+However, it kinda got expanded to become basically a skeleton for future projects.

 ## Usage